jofas/blog/content/002-first-time-running/index.md

 accuracy.
-Like pretty much anything else out there, the act of putting one feet in front of the other in an interval so rapid that there's a short period of time where neither foot touches the ground, can be abused and perverted in a way it becomes painful and destructive to the organism performing this particular motion.
+Like pretty much anything else out there, the act of putting one feet in front of the other in an interval so rapid that there's a short period of time where neither foot touches the ground, can be abused in a way it becomes painful and destructive to the organism performing this particular motion.
 You see, oftentimes I'm overestimating my abilities to a point beyond mere folly, no, the results tend to be in the land of utter and complete absurdity.
-Combine this with the inability to be reasonable and give up when it becomes clear that the set goals are not realistic, and you'll experience a good dosage of self-inflicted physical and mental pain.
+Combine this with a tendency for self-flagellation through physical exercise and the inability to be reasonable and give up when it becomes clear that the set goals are not realistic, and you'll experience a good dosage of self-inflicted physical and mental pain.
 This stubbornness leads to strange and unflattering moments where reality and the true extend of my abilities is revealed to me.
-Luckily I'm weak as hell.
+Luckily it turns out I'm weak as hell.
 I don't need to run 200 miles in two days straight like Courtney Dauwalter to enter my pain cave.
 Just eight kilometers in about an hour never far from home are sufficient.